DanielMurillo24/CarSalesDataForReportEvaluation/README.md

-# The classes of the models is in the directory models and the querys is in the file main.py
+# The classes of the models is in the directory models and the queries is in the file main.py